LGH emergency capacity increased

 These decisions were taken during a meeting presided over by Principal Postgraduate Medical Institute and Lahore General Hospital Prof Ghiyas-un-Nabi Tayyab held in connection with improving the affairs of Emergency ward and solve the problems of patients, according to a handout issued here on Sunday.

-The meeting was attended by MS LGH Dr Ghulam Sabir, Director Emergency Dr Sikandar Hayat Gondal and other administrative doctors.

 Addressing the meeting, the principal said that administrative changes had become need of the hour and LGH administration had enhanced the number of beds from Medical Emergency 20 to 42 while 40 nurses instead of 15 would remain on duty during all the three shifts in emergency ward now.
-He also told that in order to make doctors focus on patients, the entry of medical representatives in emergency ward had been banned and DMS on duty would be held responsible if this policy was violated.
+He also told that in order to make doctors focus on patients, the entry of medical representatives in emergency ward had been banned.

-The principal directed the AMS and DMS to adopt open door policy for patients and their attendants and also implement ‘reward and reprimand’ policy to their staff.
-“Strict action may be initiated against work-shirkers and nursing staff be made duty-bound to keep the charts of the patients updated”.

-He said all the available resources were being spent on improvement of medical care system for the patients.